Goldman Sachs to settle U.S. rate-rigging lawsuit for $56.5 million

 The proposed settlement was disclosed in papers filed in federal court in Manhattan on Friday.
 It came after seven other banks agreed in May to pay a combined $324 million to resolve the litigation.

+The remaining defendants are BNP Paribas SA(BNPP.PA), HSBC Holdings Plc(HSBA.L), Morgan Stanley(MS.N), Nomura Holdings Inc(8604.T), UBS AG (UBSG.S), Wells Fargo & Co (WFC.N) and ICAP, lawyers for the plaintiffs said.

+The case is Alaska Electrical Pension Fund et al v.
+Bank of America Corp et al, U.S. District Court, Southern District of New York, No. 14-07126.

-(Reporting by Nate Raymond in New York; Editing by Paul Tait)
+(Reporting by Nate Raymond in New York; Editing by Richard Borsuk)

 Controlling shareholder Sumner Redstone will step down from the Viacom board of directors after the company's annual meeting in February, according to a company filing on Friday.